CraftSher/Client-Order-Management-System/README.md

 }
 ```

-## Example Usage
+## How to Run

-To run the program, execute the following command in your terminal:
+Run the program from your terminal by executing:

 ```bash
 python inventory_manager.py
 ```

-## Example Output
+## Example Usage

-When you run the program, you can choose actions like:
+When running, the program shows a menu with options:

 ```
 1 - Display all orders